rks101/eglinux/README.md

 For completeness, and especially in the context of computing in 2026, let us consider why Linux is worth learning and studying.

 1. **Linux is open source and freely available.** Linux is an open-source operating-system ecosystem built around the Linux kernel.
 The kernel source code is publicly available at [kernel.org](https://kernel.org/), and users have the freedom to study it, modify it, and redistribute modified versions under its license.
 The Linux kernel was first released in August 1991 by Linus Torvalds.
-Hobbyists, enthusiasts, community developers have adopted it widely.
+Hobbyists, enthusiasts, and community developers have adopted it widely.
 2. **Linux makes the underlying concepts visible.** Linux provides an excellent environment for understanding operating-system concepts at multiple levels—from processes, memory management, filesystems, and networking to system calls, device drivers, and the kernel itself.
 It allows you not only to learn these concepts, but also to examine how they are implemented and, when appropriate, build and modify working systems.
 3. **Linux provides an unusually open environment for OS development.** Development of the Linux kernel is not controlled by a single vendor whose primary objective is to maximize the profits of a proprietary operating-system product.
 Its development involves individuals, communities, universities, and companies, with the source code and development process publicly accessible.
 A regularly maintained kernel is released after every 9-10 weeks.
 4. **Linux helps develop systematic troubleshooting skills**.
-Working with Linux teaches you to approach problems methodically: observe the symptoms (on screen messages, behaviour), understand the system, identify possible causes, gather evidence, compare multiple scenarios, test hypotheses, isolate the source of the problem, and verify the solution.
+Working with Linux teaches you to approach problems methodically: observe the symptoms (on-screen messages, behaviour), understand the system, identify possible causes, gather evidence, compare multiple scenarios, test hypotheses, isolate the source of the problem, and verify the solution.
 These skills go far beyond Linux; they are useful in research, experimentation, software development, engineering, and virtually any technical environment where complex systems must be made to work reliably.
 5. **Linux dominates high-performance computing.** Linux distributions power the overwhelming majority of systems listed in the [TOP500](https://en.wikipedia.org/wiki/TOP500) ranking of the world's most powerful supercomputers.
 This makes Linux particularly relevant for understanding modern high-performance and scientific computing.
 6. **Linux is important for digital sovereignty and infrastructure.** Governments and public-sector organizations in various countries have adopted or explored Linux and other open-source technologies to reduce dependence on proprietary vendors, control licensing costs, increase technological autonomy, and strengthen their ability to manage critical software infrastructure.